Summer Reading Program: Enrollment is open. Sign Up

 Spelling and reading are mirror sides of each other.
-The spelling side is the encoding of words.
-The reading side is the decoding of words.
+Spelling is the encoding of words, putting letters together to make words.
+Whereas reading is the decoding of words, interpreting words.
 These sides work hand in hand.
 In order to spell a word, you need to pull the word apart, a sound, pattern, or syllable at a time and retrieve the letters that represent those sounds, patterns, and syllables.
 You then either write them down or say them.
 The auditory, visual and tactile/kinesthetic memory systems are involved in this process.
 Think about it, how many times have you spelled a word out-loud and then write it down to double-check your spelling?

 Researchers Brenda Rapp and Kate Lipka state, “We find clear evidence of shared substrates for reading and spelling.
 The results specifically provide strong support for a shared lexical orthographic function in reading and spelling in the left mid-fusiform region.”
 In other words, there are specific shared areas of the brain that build links between the visual forms and auditory forms of whole words.
 Further studies by (Shahar-Yames and Share, 2008; Ouellette, 2010) conclude that practice writing your words brings an advantage to the long-term encoding-retrieval match (memory system retrieving the spelling of words).